PGVSNH20/ludo-game-ludo-8/Documentation/Ludo8_Methods.md

 # Ludo8 Methods

 ## Board
+Public Board()

 ## Dice
-* RollDice() for rolling the dice and returning a random value between 1 and 6.
+For rolling the dice and returning a random value between 1 and 6.

+* public static int Roll()

+For printing the gameboard

+* public void PrintLudoBoard()

 ## Move